-Other depreciation and amortisation totalled USD 4.2 million in 2022, the same figure as in 2021.
+Other depreciation and amortisation totalled USD 3.7 million in 2023, down from USD 4.2 million in 2022.

-Multi-client amortisation amounted to USD 2.5 million in 2022, the same figure as in 2021.
+Multi-client amortisation amounted to USD 0.6 million in 2023, down from USD 2.5 million in 2022.
 The Company uses straight-line amortisation for its completed multi-client projects, assigned over the useful lifetime of four years.
 The amortisation is then distributed evenly, independently of sales during the period.
-As a result of implementing IFRS 15, the Group started to capitalise multi-client projects with only one customer that were previously expensed as incurred
+As a result of implementing IFRS 15 as of 1 January 2018 the Group started to capitalise multi-client projects with only one customer that were previously expensed as incurred (converted contracts).

-(converted contracts).
 For these, the full amortisation of the book value is now recorded at the point in time when the revenues are recognised at delivery to the customer.

-No impairments of long-term assets were made in 2022 or in 2021.
+No impairments of long-term assets were made in 2023 or in 2022.

-In 2022, depreciation of right of use assets amounted to USD 4.0 million, up from USD 3.5 million in 2021.
+In 2023, depreciation of right of use assets amounted to USD 2.8 million, down from USD 4.0 million in 2022.